ibm-cloud-docs/openwhisk/pkg_obstorage.md

 * Only [IAM-enabled {{site.data.keyword.openwhisk_short}} namespaces](/docs/openwhisk?topic=cloud-functions-namespaces) are supported.
 * Your {{site.data.keyword.cos_full_notm}} bucket must be a regional bucket and must be in the same region as your {{site.data.keyword.openwhisk_short}} namespace.
 Cross-region and single-site buckets are not supported.
 * You must [assign the Notifications Manager](#pkg_obstorage_auth) role to your {{site.data.keyword.openwhisk_short}} namespace for your {{site.data.keyword.cos_full_notm}}.
-* Your {{site.data.keyword.cos_full_notm}} bucket can not have a firewall enabled.
-You can check this by reviewing the **Access Policies** > **Authorized IPs** tab in the {{site.data.keyword.cos_full_notm}} UI.
-If there are no authorized IPs in the list, you can use the {{site.data.keyword.cos_full_notm}} trigger.

 ### 1. Assigning the Notifications Manager role to your {{site.data.keyword.openwhisk_short}} namespace
 {: #pkg_obstorage_auth}
 Before you can create a trigger to listen for bucket change events, you must assign the Notifications Manager role to your {{site.data.keyword.openwhisk_short}} namespace.
 As a Notifications Manager, {{site.data.keyword.openwhisk_short}} can view, modify, and delete notifications for a Cloud Object Storage bucket.
-You can assign the Notifications Manager role from either the UI or the CLI.
+You can assign the Notifications Manager role from either the console or the CLI.
 Once assigned, the Notifications Manager role cannot be removed from your {{site.data.keyword.openwhisk_short}} namespace.
 Removing the role disables the trigger.

 Only account administrators can assign the Notifications Manager role.
 {: note}